blucia0a/raphy/README.md

-# raphy -- Brandon Lucia -- 2020
+# raphy
-### A graph data structure library with multiple implementations.
+## A graph data structure library with multiple implementations.
+Brandon Lucia -- 2020

 ## raphy::graph::Graph - A basic graph data structure
 Graphs have vertices that have a numeric identifier and polymorphically can